-may not be happy with the ’s negotiating stance on the next lot of Joint Strike Fighter aircraft, but a key lawmaker is.
+may not be happy with the Pentagon’s negotiating stance on the next lot of Joint Strike Fighter aircraft, but a key lawmaker is.

 And Sen. John McCain (Ariz.), the top Republican on the Senate Armed Services Committee, couldn’t be more pleased.
 “Let me be clear: I strongly support the Department’s position,” McCain said Nov.
 17, as the Senate began consideration of the fiscal 2012 defense authorization bill.
 “As we agree to buy more early-production jets while most of the developmental testing has yet to be done, Lockheed Martin must be held increasingly accountable for cost overruns that come as a result of wringing out necessary changes in the design and manufacturing process for this incredibly expensive aircraft.”